troymessina/PhysicsArtOfModeling/_build/site/public/21MagneticSource-f42365dcf1da3bd4048b7ba505a5a81d.md

 ```{math}
 B = \frac{\mu_0 I}{2\pi h}
 ```
 as we found previously with the Biot-Savart Law.
-Again, in analogy with Gauss' Law, one needs to apply some knowledge of symmetry and argue in which direction the magnetic field should point, in order to use Ampère's Law effectively.
+Again, in analogy with Gauss' Law, one needs to apply some knowledge of symmetry and argue in which direction the magnetic field should point, in order to use \ampere's Law effectively.

 :::{tip} Checkpoint
-Ampère's law proves that the magnetic field at the centre of a current-carrying loop is zero because there is no enclosed current:
+\ampere's law proves that the magnetic field at the centre of a current-carrying loop is zero because there is no enclosed current:
 1. True.
 2. False.
 :::{tip} Answer